-MLT 112 Principles of Phlebotomy 2

-PHB 280 Phlebotomy Clinical 2
+PHB 113 Principles of Phlebotomy 3 PHB 280 Phlebotomy Clinical 2

-Total credi ts required to complete this certificate 4

 Printing Technologies

 The Printing Technologies certificate is designed for students in the Graphic Technologies program who wish to specialize in their degree, or for individuals with prior printing experience who are looking to update their skills or are seeking advancement in the graphics/printing industry.
 The program will provide up-to-date technical information regarding tools, equipment and processes.